 Spider plants are in a category of plants that are perhaps the easiest to propagate: plants that produce plantlets.
 The plantlets are little plants that form as offshoots from the parent plant.
 They can look different, depending on the plant, but for spider plants they resemble smaller versions of the parent plant.

-To propagate them in soil, gently remove the plantlet from the parent plant and place it in the soil where you want it to grow.
+To propagate spider plants in soil, gently remove the plantlet from the parent plant and place it in the soil where you want it to grow.
 The plantlet will start putting out roots fairly quickly, and you’ll have another spider plant!

 To propagate them in water, take the plantlet just as you normally would and place it in some water.
 Be careful not to let the leaves stay submerged!
 That leads to leaf rot.
 You shouldn’t have an issue keeping your plantlet afloat, but you can always start with a smaller, shallower container and repot it to larger glasses or vases as it grows.